MetaMask/metamask-docs/wallet/reference/provider-api.md

 ```

-In the provided code example, `removeAllListeners` removes all event listeners from the `window.ethereum` object when the component is unmounted.
+In the provided code example, `removeAllListeners` is called to remove all event listeners attached to the `window.ethereum` object.
+This cleanup function removes any remaining event listeners after the code block becomes unnecessary.

 ## Errors